Louis-CharlesBiron/canvasDotEffect/readme.md

 # Shape

-The Shape class (or its inheritors) plays a crucial part in creating proper effect.
-It provides the needed control over a group of dots, and is used to make pretty much any effects.
-A empty shape (containing no dots) on its own is not visible by default.
+The Shape class (or its inheritors) plays a crucial part in creating proper effects.
+It provides the needed control over a group of dots and is used to make pretty much any effect.
+An empty shape (containing no dots) on its own is not visible by default.

-One of the main features is the *drawEffectCB*, this callback allows to create a custom effect and assign it to each dot in the shape.
+One of the main features is the ***drawEffectCB***.
+This callback allows the creation of custom effects for each dot in the shape.

 Effects are often ratio-based, meaning the *intensity* of the effect is based on the distance between the dot and the *ratioPos*.
 You can control the affected distance with the *limit* parameter, and the the object to which the distance\ratio is calculated with the *ratioPosCB* parameter.